solutionforest/filament-tab-plugin/README.md

     {
         return $tabs
             ->id('dummy-tabs') // Required: unique ID for the tab group
-            // Dynamic: Use a callback to get the query parameter name ->persistTabInQueryString(function ($component, $livewire) {
+            // Option 1: Use a callback to determine the query parameter name ->persistTabInQueryString(function ($component, $livewire) {
                 return 'activeTab'; // Property name to sync with URL })
-            // Static: Direct property name for URL persistence ->persistTabInQueryString('activeTab');
+            // Option 2: Direct property name for URL persistence ->persistTabInQueryString('activeTab');
     }